lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 * the floating-point numbers `0.0` and `-0.0`
 * the empty string (`""`)
 * the empty list (`{}`)
-* all object numbers & object refewrences
+* all object numbers & object references
 * all error values
 * the bool 'false'